 What restaurants mean by 'gluten-free' varies, with some pizza joints, for example, using gluten free flour but the same oven as their usual pizzas — so they aren't suitable for coeliacs.
 All of the places we've chosen, on top of turning out great food, should be happy to answer questions about their ingredients and cooking methods.

-See our article on London's best gluten-free dining here - for more advice and inspiration to keep your gluten-free eating experience safe, unstressful - and most importantly, delicious.
+See our article on London's best gluten-free dining here for more advice and inspiration to keep your gluten-free eating experience safe, stress-free — and most importantly — delicious.

 Gluten-free parmesan and cheddar doughnuts at Niche

-It's is a difficult one to call - this EC1R restaurant is totally gluten-free and a pleasantly large number of dishes on the menu at Niche count as comfort food.
+It's difficult to pick a favourite at Niche — this EC1R restaurant is totally gluten-free and a pleasantly large number of dishes on the menu also count as comfort food.
 A lot of strong contenders for first place.

-Sausages and mash (and not just any old sausages, sausages with smoked pork, beef, paprika and tracle)?
-A full English which is everything you could want from a fried breakfast, including gluten free white, toasted bloomer?
+Will it be sausages and mash (and not just any old sausages, sausages with smoked pork, beef, paprika and treacle)?
 Buttermilk fried chicken?
-Brisket cooked in beer?
-Roasted garlic and truffle oil mash?
-They're all worthy contenders, but the two-cheese simplicity of the parmesan and cheddar doughnuts is a winner for gluten-free diners.
-Heck it's also a winner for anyone who likes donuts and cheese, and would like to support this holy coupling of the two.
+Beef short rib slow-cooked in beer?
+Tiramisu cheesecake?
+They're all worthy contenders, but the two-cheese simplicity of their parmesan and cheddar doughnuts is a winner for gluten-free diners.
+Heck, it's also a winner for anyone who likes doughnuts and cheese.
+Which is pretty much everyone, right?

 Gluten-free stuffed arancini at Leggero